How to install Mondo on Debian Jessie

 It also supports tapes, disks, USB devices, network and CD/DVD as backup media, multiple filesystems, LVM, software and hardware RAID.
 Restoration may be done from a physical media including OBDR tape support, or CD/DVD/USB media, or from the network through PXE.

 First the test machine is a white box desktop tower with a Intel(R) Celeron(TM) with a 1400MHz cpu, 256MiB of memory and a BIOS from 2002!
-This machine has ran with three different versions of Debian and still works great.
+This machine has ran with four different versions of Debian and still works great.

 Run through the Debian install process.
 For testing purposes, this will be a base install only.
 The test name will be debian, no domain and root and one user setup and nothing else.